 Beautifully handcrafted in the USA of the highest quality materials, the Vagabond was designed in 1981 by musician and luthier Kevin Smith.
 Sold around the world the Vagabond is a versatile, dynamic, lightweight alternative to a full size guitar.
 Small, yet it has a full rich sound.
 It can be amplified and played on stage.
-The Vagabond was designed as a travel guiar, is easily stowable, and comes with a rugged protective bag.
+The Vagabond was designed as a travel guitar, is easily stow-able, and comes with a rugged protective bag.
 It is renowned for fine fretwork and precise intonation, a perfect marriage of size and function.

 What started as a "travel guitar" turned into so much more, with Neil Young, Jill Sobule, Phish and Michael Gordon.
 The Vagabond's surprising full, clear sound rings out on stage with no feedback.
 In the studio, it is versitile for laying down foundation tracks, or with effects for distinctive leads